repository-preservation/lcmap-spark/docs/configuration.rst

 Volumes
 -------

-``spark-submit`` and ``jupyter notebook`` in local mode may require access to files that exist on the host filesystem.
+There are several cases where host files are needed on the Docker filesystem.

+* Mesos certificates in cluster mode
+* Job files
+* Jupyter Notebooks

-This is accomplished by mounting Docker volumes using the ``-v /path/to/host/dir:/path/to/docker/dir`` flag.
+Volumes may be mounted using the ``-v /path/to/host/dir:/path/to/docker/dir`` flag.

-There are several things to remember:
+Note:

 * Full paths must be specified
-* Set ``-u`` to match the host system user's UID so permissions match
+* Set ``-u`` to the host system user's UID so permissions match
-* Volumes are only for local mode
-* Cluster mode requires files be built in
-* Mesos certs only needed on host filesystem

 Local Mode
 ----------
 The only requirement for running a local instance of lcmap-spark is the ability to start a Docker container.